Anwar8/Blaze/notes/journal.md

 The most important parts for `MPI` parallelisation are 3, 4, 5, 6, and 7.

-During step 3, we already know the size of the domain as we would create `NodeIdCoordsPairsVector node_map` and `ElemIdNodeIdPairVector elem_map` by using a `FrameMesh` object.
-If a number of ranks is passed to the `FrameMesh` object from the start, it can divide the domain from the getgo and issue a subset of `node_map` and `elem_map`.
+During step 3, we already know the size of the domain as we would create `NodeIdCoordsPairsVector nodes_coords_vector` and `ElemIdNodeIdPairVector elem_map` by using a `FrameMesh` object.
+If a number of ranks is passed to the `FrameMesh` object from the start, it can divide the domain from the getgo and issue a subset of `nodes_coords_vector` and `elem_map`.
 It can also return a *global* number of elements and nodes to distinguish between the global domain and the decomposed domain.
 Alternatively, it could give a domain decomposition map as well as the maps in their original, complete form.
-An alternative is to pass a decomposition, either as a simple number of ranks or a map, to `setup_mesh(node_map, elem_map);` in `create_frame_mesh` so that that function would take care of the decomposition.
+An alternative is to pass a decomposition, either as a simple number of ranks or a map, to `setup_mesh(nodes_coords_vector, elem_map);` in `create_frame_mesh` so that that function would take care of the decomposition.
 That is likely the better approach as it prevents limiting the domain decomposition to a particular mesher.
 Actually, I am certain that the domain decomposition **must** be handled by `setup_mesh` as it does all the important operations of sizing the node and element containers, setting up the global number of nodes and elements, and counting the DoFs.

 A lot more thinking and planning and architecting was done on paper than here in journal.
 Refer to yellow notebook for notes dated 9 January 2025.